Rhizomatica/hermes-net/trx_v2-userland/README.md

 ## Userland Details

 CW mode just generates a tone.
-GPS-based calibration is not supported by the radio yet.
+GPS-based calibration is not supported by the radio (as it does not need).

 ## sbitx_client commands